lng205/AD9361_SDR/log.md

 - pilot

-  user pilot symbol in each OFDM frame to correct SFO(sample freq offset)
+  use pilot symbol in each OFDM frame to correct SFO(sample freq offset)

 ### symbol alignment